pawelkn/gpio-counter/README.md

 Generic GPIO impulse counter.
 Counts impulses using GPIO interrupts.
 Can be activated on low or high level.
-If needed, a debounce procedure can be perform.
+If needed, a debounce procedure can be performed.

 ## Cross-compile build
 ```sh